Live-Charts/WebSiteDocs/v1/Events/index.md

 # Events

-The *CartesianChart* object exposes many *events*, any *event* has also a equivalent property of type *ICommand*.
+The *CartesianChart* object exposes many events, any event has also a equivalent property of type *ICommand*.
 The next table shows the supported events, and when they are fired:

 ### Supported events